 The First Day in London

-I checked in at the hotel and dumped my 65L rucksack.
-We went to Piccadilly Circus to buy a SIM card of my tablet at a Vodafone shop.
+After checking in, I dropped off my 65‑liter rucksack and we went to Piccadilly Circus to buy a SIM card for my tablet at a Vodafone shop.
 But the shop had already closed for the day.
-Since my daughter had a work, she walked away.
-I had a plenty of time and walked to Hyde Park to feel the air in London.
-Soon it began to rain and I didn't think the rain would stop soon, I took a train at Hyde Park Corner to Gloucester Road.
-I noticed I had no money, so I changed 3,000 yen that was all I had then to pound at a currency exchange shop in front of the underground train station.
-I bought some food and wine for dinner at Tesco soon.
+My daughter had work to do, so she left, and I suddenly had plenty of time.
+I walked to Hyde Park to breathe in the London air.
+Soon it began to rain, and since it didn’t look like it would stop, I took the train from Hyde Park Corner back to Gloucester Road.
+I realized I had no money, so I exchanged the only cash I had—3,000 yen—at a currency exchange in front of the station.
+Then I bought some food and wine for dinner at Tesco.

 Queen's Gate